Ricardo Quaresma: Inter Milan

 On 1 September 2008, Quaresma signed for Italian champions Inter Milan in a cash/player exchange fee of €18.6 million, with youngster Pelé joining Porto.
-He scored in his first Serie A match against Catania Calcio, with one of his trademark trivelas in a 2–1 home win.
+He scored in his first Serie A match against Catania, with one of his trademark trivelas in a 2–1 home win.
 However, he found opportunities in the starting XI limited, as coach José Mourinho stated: "He is a great talent, but the joy I have at seeing the way Ibra works for and with the team I do not yet have with Quaresma.
-He will have to learn, otherwise he won’t play, and I am sure he'll change and become more tactically disciplined.
+He will have to learn, otherwise he won't play, and I am sure he'll change and become more tactically disciplined.
 He likes kicking the ball with the outside of his foot, but if you ask me about him in a few months' time, we'll be talking about a different Quaresma."

 At the end of the season, Quaresma was given the Bidone d'oro award for the worst footballer in the Italian top division.
 On 2 February 2009, transfer deadline day, he signed on loan for Premier League club Chelsea until 30 June, making his first appearance five days later in a 0–0 home draw with Hull City.
 On 7 March, he provided the cross for Alex to score against Coventry City in the sixth round of the FA Cup.
 After a disappointing start at the San Siro, he said his move had restored his confidence, and he further stated "When I was at Inter, I wasn't feeling very confident.
 I wasn't playing well and wasn't happy, I already feel more confident here at Chelsea.
 It has brought the joy back for me, which I didn't have at Inter."

 Having returned to Inter despite attempts made by the club to offload him, Quaresma inherited the number 7 shirt following the retirement of his compatriot Luís Figo.
 However, after the arrival of Goran Pandev he did not feature much in Mourinho's plans as the team went on to win the treble, making 11 appearances in the league without scoring.